Do you know what a digital marketing funnel is? Or how you can set up one to measure your digital marketing goals and customer purchase journeys?

-The fact that you can monitor and measure every single step of your marketing process.
-And the best way to do so is to create a digital marketing funnel.
+First, know this: You can monitor and measure every single step of your marketing process!
+And the best way to do so is to develop your own digital marketing funnel.

 If you are familiar with a traditional marketing funnel, you’d have no problems working with a digital marketing funnel.